Department of Languages, Literatures and Cultures

 Lalumiere Hall, 450MilwaukeeWI53201United States of America(414) firstname.lastname@example.orgCurriculum Vitae

-Dr. Enaya Othman is Assistant Professor at Marquette University.
-She is the founder of Arab and Muslim Women’s Research and Resource Institute, AMWRRI and she serves as the President of AMWRRI Board of Directors.
+Dr. Enaya Othman is Associate Professor at Marquette University.
+She is the founder of Arab and Muslim Women’s Research and Resource Institute (AMWRRI) and serves as the President of AMWRRI Board of Directors.
+She is also the editor-in-chief the Journal of Gender, Ethnic, and Cross-Cultural Studies.

 She developed and acted as the principle organizer of the Milwaukee Public Museum exhibit: “Beyond the Veil: Dress, Identity and Tradition Through the Eyes of the Muslim and Arab Women of Greater Milwaukee.”
 She also developed and acted as the principle organizer of the Milwaukee Public Museum exhibit: “Beyond the Veil: Dress, Identity and Tradition Through the Eyes of the Muslim and Arab Women of Greater Milwaukee.”